nagyist/tao-user-guide/src/items/item-scoring-rules.md

 <div class='embed-container'><iframe src="https://www.youtube.com/embed/sYzuHZ9_WDI?rel=0" frameborder="0" allowfullscreen="true"></iframe></div>

-**Step 2:** Select the Response Property that is appropriate for the question.
+**Step 2:** Select the Response Processing that is appropriate for the question.

 This is going to depend in large part on the preference of the test author, particularly with respect to partial credit.